CelestineOverflow/BUL/lab-2/report.md

     <img src="positive/plots/histogram_gyro_x_2000_different_filters.png" alt="histogram gyroscope x 2000dps different filters" style="width:100%">
     <figcaption style="text-align:center; font-style: italic; font-size: smaller;">Fig 18 Histogram Gyroscope X 2000dps Different Filters</figcaption>
 </figure>

+We again see no correlation in between the cutoff frequency on the low pass filter and the spread of the extreme values, as we originally expected.
+The register maps quotes the sensor as having a digital low pass filter.
+Perhaps the delta between the diferent values isnt big enough to trigger it and a more accurate test would be to move the sensor around with a know acceleration.

 ### Part 6 Visualization with “Processing”